-This new approach will result in more efficient ways of undertaking, documenting and managing the audit services.
-This will lead to a reduction in the number of days required for audit reviews to deliver the required assurances to management, as more audit work will be achieved within a given resource allocation than would have been the case in previous years.
+This approach will result in more efficient ways of undertaking, documenting and managing the audit services.
+This will lead to greater efficiencies in the delivery of the required assurances to management, as more audit work will be achieved within a given resource allocation than would have been the case in previous years.